Airblader/jsava/README.md

     var map = new jsava.util.HashMap();

 However, this is pretty exhausting and verbose.
 To make life a bit easier, jsava currently tries to export all classes to a shortened name – **if possible**.
-Whenever the short name already exists, it will be skipped.
+Whenever the short name already exists, it will be tried with a 'j' prefix.
+If this is still not possible, it will be skipped.
 This allows something like

     var map = new HashMap();

-However, because `Object` is already a Javascript built-in type, the jsava class can only be accessed via `jsava.lang.Object`.
+However, because `Object` is already a Javascript built-in type, the jsava class is prefixed and will be available as `jObject`.

 A little example script would be